 The right mix of theory and practice

 Six training films show trainers in companies and vocational school teachers how to prepare new skilled workers for practice.
-The films are now available in Arabian, Albanian, Chinese, Hebrew and Serbian besides seven other languages: English, Farsi, French, German, Italian, Spanish and Russian.
+New language versions are now available in Arabian, Albanian, Chinese, Hebrew and Serbian besides seven other languages: English, Farsi, French, German, Italian, Spanish and Russian.

 Anna Koslowa trains plant mechanics for sanitary, heating and air conditioning systems.
 She wants trainees in her company to gain a wider understanding of the work involved and to understand interrelationships between tasks.
 Anna Koslowa ponders how to achieve this—and soon finds a solution.
 Her trainees are to learn in the context of genuine work processes.
 She selects a typical process in her company for this purpose—the replacement of a heating system in the home of a private customer.
 Anna Koslowa organises the process into the four phases of acceptance, planning, implementation and completion.
 She includes her trainees in all stages of work involved in these four phases.
 Anna shows her trainees how to advise a customer and how to prepare an offer.
 They estimate how much material they need for an order and know how to process invoices.

 Anna Koslowa is the main character in one of six explanatory videos developed by GOVET together with the Russian partner Institute FIRO.
 They show trainers and vocational school teachers from other countries how to prepare their trainees for professional life.
 The films provide answers to questions such as “What must trainers and vocational school teachers deliver to the next generation of skilled workers so that they can survive later on in everyday working life”, “Which methods encourage independent working?”, and “What is the right mix between practical exercises and delivering of theoretical knowledge?”

 Notice: This video is hosted on the Youtube channel of the BIBB.
 If you play this video here, data will be transferred to Youtube or Google.
 Please find further information in our data privacy statement.